-The original question asker seems so happy with the answers, thanks everyone profusely, and probably runs off and implements the new pricing advice.
+The original question asker seems so happy with the answers that they thank everyone profusely and probably run off and implement the new pricing advice.
 Little do they know they are just delaying the inevitable task of calculating for themselves.

 I get it, any end to the stress not knowing what to charge can be soothing.
 Yet, in a few weeks, they will be back to wondering why they aren’t profiting from their business.